nilmtk/nilm_metadata/docs/source/manual.rst

 We use the :ref:`appliance-schema` schema to specify appliances.
 In REDD, all the meters measure *circuits* using CT clamps in the homes' fuse box.
-Some circuits power individual appliances.
-Other circuits power groups of appliances.
+Some circuits deliver power to *individual* appliances.
+Other circuits deliver power to *groups* of appliances.

 ``appliances`` is a list of dictionaries.